 Cairo blends ancient heritage, dynamic city life, and cultural depth — making it one of Africa’s most fascinating capitals to visit. :contentReference[oaicite:6]{index=6}

-The post Egypt to Buy Entire Output of Cyprus’s Aphrodite Gas Field in 15-Year Agreement first appeared on Egypt Oil & Gas.
+The post Gastec Records 45% Market Share in Natural Gas Sales in FY 2025 first appeared on Egypt Oil & Gas.